Academics – Master of Health Services — Physician Assistant Studies Degree Program

 All students must complete core academic courses, a scholarly project, and a comprehensive exam as well as 1,530 hours of supervised clinical practice.
 Academic courses provide a broad education that includes advanced skills in understanding complex problems and generating solutions, how health systems and health care work, how to improve quality, as well as how to lead teams and manage business aspects of care, including informatics and reimbursement.

 This is a 27-month, year-round program.
-Core courses courses are offered summer, fall, winter and spring quarters.
+Core courses courses are offered summer, fall, winter and spring quarters on the UC Davis Sacramento campus.
 Students typically attend class Monday through Friday and they should also expect some weekend and evening course requirements and clinical experiences.

 A mandatory Leadership Immersion Experience serves as an orientation for students.
 This full-time, three-day experience runs the week prior to the first summer quarter.
 Throughout this time together, students interact with School of Nursing leadership, participate in team building and develop one-on-one faculty relationships.
 The week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.